Frequently Asked Questions & Answers

 - Employee reports back to Human Resources after treatment

-Employees have 30 days from the date of the qualifying event to contact Human Resources.
-A failure to complete and submit the enrollment change and documentation to the Office of Human Resources will prohibit you from making changes until the next open enrollment period.
+Employees have 30 days from the date of the qualifying life event to contact OneUSG Connect Benefits at 844-587-4236.
+A failure to submit the enrollment change will prohibit you from making changes until the next open enrollment period.
 The effective date for changes in coverage will be either the date of the qualifying event or the first day of the month following the qualifying event.

 While out on disability, you neither lose nor earn pension time.
 If the reason for the leave is medical, the entire time can be purchased.
 If it is a personal leave, a maximum of three months can be purchased.

-Minnesota Life is our life insurance carrier.
+Securian (formerly known as Minnesota Life) is our life insurance carrier.
 All eligible employees receive, as a benefit, $25,000 life insurance at no cost to the employee.

 Open Enrollment is designated as the time that employees can make health and life insurance changes.